6 Bedtime Routine Ideas

 Darkness is oh-so important for baby’s zzz’s.
 Dimming the lights in the house before bedtime is a simple step that lets baby know that the time to sleep is approaching.

 There’s nothing more relaxing than a little tub time, whether you’re 4 months old or 40!
 A bath or massage is a great way to relax and pamper baby before bedtime.

 - Soothing sounds

 What better way to lull baby to sleep than with a lullaby?
 Play a favorite or channel your inner Celine Dion and sing one yourself.
 After all, your voice is music to baby’s ears (even if the general public doesn’t agree!).
 White noise can also be incorporated into baby’s regular routine.
 The simple act of turning it on can cue to baby that it’s time to sleep.
-(That’s one reason we designed Nanit with a built-in lullaby and white noise machine that can be controlled directly from the Nanit app!)

 - Bedtime books

 Storytime is the perfect time for both you and baby to chillax and bond after a busy day.
 Pick a favorite book from the shelf or make up your own tale with baby as the main character.
 Need some inspiration?
 Take a look at our staff’s all-time favorite bedtime books.